 Today you will journey to Cambodia’s second largest city Battambang.
 Chances are you’ll be able to book bus tickets through your hotel so make sure you do this ahead of time.
 The bus from Siem Reap to Battambang takes about 4 hours and runs frequently.

 The Sanctuary Villa Battambang

 It wouldn’t be a vacation if you didn’t get a tan would it?
 Head to southwest to spend a few days in the Cambodian Islands.
 Buses run frequently to Sihanoukville where you will then have to take a ferry to the islands.

 Royal Sands Koh Rong

 Pick a hammock and stay there!
-I’ve never spent a whole day in a hammock until I spent time in the Cambodian Islands!
+I’ve never spent a whole day in a hammock until I spent time in the Cambodian Islands and I live on Maui!
 These were the best beaches to explore.

 - Long Beach

 Explore Koh Rong Samloem.
 Only a $5 ferry ride from Koh Rong is where you’ll find this less populated slice of paradise.
 Find a hammocks in the ocean where you can laze all day and enjoy the warm tropical waters.